johnwinans/raspberry-pi-install/README.md

 I could get the basic image onto an SD card like this, but the ctl-shift-X configuration menu failed.

+When this completes, check to see if your PC mounted the new SD card image... and if so, then click what ever is necessary to cleanly unmount it so you can then remote it.

 ## Use the command line on Linux (tested on Ubuntu 20.04):